fotso0244/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Code 11-multiply_list_map multiplies a list by a number Script 12-roman_to_int convert a roman string into integer Script 100-weight_average retrieves average of a list
+Code 11-multiply_list_map multiplies a list by a number Script 12-roman_to_int convert a roman string into integer Script 100-weight_average retrieves average of a list -a Script 101-square... computes a square of a matrix